Technology-for-the-Poorest-Billion/2024-IMMI/proposal/management.md

 3. Legal and Compliance Issues
 Risk: The application might face legal challenges or fail to comply with regulations due to changes in rules.
-Plan: If a legal issue arises, work closely with legal counsel to address it promptly.
-Communicate transparently with users about any impacts.
+Plan: If a legal issue arises, work closely with legal counsel to evaluate the nature of the issue, ascertain the extent of impact, and identify means of remediation.

 4. Project Delays
-Risk: The project might not meet its deadlines due to various unforeseen issues.
+Risk: The project might not meet its deadlines due to unforeseen issues (e.g. rework).
-Plan: If delays occur, reassess the timeline and prioritize essential features.
+Plan: If delays occur, reassess the timeline and reprioritize upcoming tasks to guarantee core features.
 Communicate with stakeholders about revised timelines and progress.

 5. Budget Overruns
 Risk: The project might exceed its allocated budget.
-Plan: If overruns occur, identify non-essential elements that can be scaled back or delayed.
+Plan: If overruns occur, identify the reason behind the overrun and discover non-essential elements that can be scaled back or delayed.
 Seek additional funding if necessary, with a clear justification.